Save money and improve performance by carefully managing your time-series data

 One potential solution is the materialized view feature of PostgreSQL, which persists the results of the query to disk as if it were a regular table.
 This is better than a regular view in PostgreSQL that executes the underlying query every time the view is referenced (which doesn't reduce any server load over time).
 The main limitation of materialized views is that they require additional development work to automatically stay up-to-date (e.g., utilizing triggers and stored procedures).

-Even with features like native compression and continuous aggregates, there are still times where your application needs access to raw data for very long periods of time, even if that means older queries take longer.
-In most databases or data lakes, this is a feature known as data tiering.
+Even with features like native compression and continuous aggregates, there are still times when your application needs access to raw data for very long periods of time, even if that means older queries take longer.
+In most databases or data lakes, this is a feature known as data tiering; in Timescale, we call our unified storage backend Tiered Storage.

-With data tiering you can move data to cheaper (and often slower) storage once it has reached some age threshold.
-The data isn't specifically archived at this point, but in many cases, this is seen as the first step towards archiving raw data.
+Essentially, with Tiered Storage, you can move data to cheaper (and often slower) storage once it has reached some age threshold.
+The data isn't specifically archived at this point, but in many cases, this is seen as the first step toward archiving raw data.

-For this functionality, TimescaleDB works in tandem with the PostgreSQL feature known as tablespaces.
-Tablespaces allow you to specify different locations on disk where PostgreSQL can store the data files that make up your database.
+If you're self-hosting, TimescaleDB works in tandem with the PostgreSQL feature known as tablespaces.
+Postgres tablespaces allow you to specify different locations on disk where PostgreSQL can store the data files that make up your database.
 When used with different classes of storage, administrators can implement policies that move older data onto cheaper (but slower) disks to save money, although queries on older data will likely be slower.

 Data retention

-Once you've used compression to store more data for longer periods of time, created continuous aggregates to improve query performance, and maybe even instituted some data tiering for your growing time-series dataset, a well-planned strategy for managing time-series data requires that you consider when it's appropriate to physically drop raw data from your database.
+Once you've used compression to store more data for longer periods of time, created continuous aggregates to improve query performance, and maybe even tiered some data from your growing time-series dataset, a well-planned strategy for managing time-series data requires that you consider when it's appropriate to physically drop raw data from your database.
 At some point, querying older raw data on a regular basis will take additional resources and provide decreasing value with time-series data.

 TimescaleDB provides built-in functionality to set up data retention policies.
 With a straightforward API, users can set up a policy that will drop chunks from a hypertable once the data inside of that chunk reaches a certain age.
 Because TimescaleDB knows the minimum and maximum timestamp for every chunk, it can efficiently find chunks that can be safely dropped from the database.